 They didn’t interact much.
 He was cold and rarely spoke.
 When they were alone at Orchard View Villa, he treated her like she didn’t exist.
 He never initiated conversation, and even if she greeted him, he’d respond with nothing more than a grunt.

-In the world of high finance, socializing often involved temptations, and with Frederick’s looks and talent, there were plenty of women trying to get close to him.
+In high finance, socializing often came with temptations, and with Frederick’s looks and talent, there were plenty of women trying to get close to him.
 But ever since he started wearing the ring, those advances had disappeared.

 “What are you looking at?”

-Frederick had opened his eyes at some point, his deep, low voice pulling Leah’s attention.
-She instinctively looked up, locking eyes with his dark gaze—eyes that were sharp, like a falcon’s.
+At some point, Frederick had opened his eyes, his deep, low voice pulling Leah’s attention.
+She instinctively looked up, locking eyes with his sharp, falcon-like gaze.

-He had strikingly beautiful eyes, the type known as phoenix eyes.
-But his aloof personality made it impossible for others to appreciate this beauty for long, as his cold demeanor always drove people away.
-Even now, despite the warm sunlight outside, he seemed distant and unapproachable.
+He had strikingly beautiful eyes—classic phoenix eyes.
+But his aloof personality made it impossible for others to appreciate this beauty for long.
+His cold demeanor always pushed people away.
+Even now, despite the warm sunlight outside, he remained distant and unapproachable.

 Leah replied, “I’m looking at you.”